BinaryDex/ProfileCustomizer/README.md

 <details>
 <summary>Filter by Rank</summary>
 <br>
 Filtering by a rank is very similar to Filtering by a title.
 It allows you to only display trophies that are a certain rank.
-You can use it by going inside the text example below and changing the part where it says <code>&rank=AA</code> and replacing 'AA' with your specified rank (all can be found in the dropdown below)
+You can use it by going inside the text example below and changing the part where it says <code>&rank=S</code> and replacing 'S' with your specified rank (all can be found in the dropdown below)

 <details>
 <summary>List of all Ranks</summary>